petukhovv/levin-search-for-binary-sequence-prediction/README.md

 # levin-search-for-binary-sequence-prediction

-Use of the Levin (universal) search for binary sequence prediction problem Edit
+Use of the Levin (universal) search for binary sequence prediction problem

 ## Example of use